jiaweizzhao/al-folio/_posts/2022-02-24-optimization.md

 We propose signSGD that updates the weights only using the sign of each minibatch stochastic gradient.
 Through theoretical analysis, we prove that signSGD matches the SGD-level convergence rate.
 On the practical side, we find that the momentum counterpart of signSGD is able to match the accuracy and convergence speed of Adam on deep Imagenet models.

 # Resource Constraint Optimization
+Learning becomes computationally expensive with the increase of network sizes.
+This highlights the importance of resource constraint optimization, which aims to reduce resource consumption during training while preserving the quality of the solutions.
+We deigned effective learning algorithms for specific computational scenarios, such as distributed training and low-precision training.
 ### LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update [(link)](https://arxiv.org/abs/2106.13914)

 <div class="col-sm mt-3 mt-md-0 mx-auto" style="max-width: 400px;">